ddev/ddev/docs/content/users/extend/customization-extendibility.md

     }
 ```

-After adding a snippet, `ddev restart` to make it take effect.
+After adding a snippet, run `ddev restart` to make it take effect.

 ## Custom Apache Configuration